KobeLemon/tabletop-dice-roller/README.md

 # Tabletop Dice Roller

-This is Tabletop Dice Roller!
-This is a mobile app that can be used to roll dice of all different types, amounts, and combinations!
+This is Tabletop Dice Roller, a Flutter/Dart mobile app that rolls dice for board games, tabletop roleplaying games, and more!
 From a d2 coin, all the way up to a d100 percentage dice, and everything in between.
-This app shuffles several times through all numbers available for your chosen dice to simulate a real dice roll to make it as fair and accurate as possible.
-If you find yourself rolling the same combo of dice often, you can even save dice profiles for easy later use.
+The numbers are randomized many times, simulate a real and accurate dice roll.
+If you roll the same combo of dice often (4d6, 2d4, etc.), you can save dice profiles for easy later use.
 Just select your dice, then hit **_Roll!_** to let the dice decide your fate!

 I created this app to have a fun, interesting, and convenient way to roll dice.
 It's especially made for when you do not have dice with you, for players new to tabletop / board games, and everyone else who wants a fun new way to roll dice!